 - Great Investment – Don’t think of electric fireplaces as a purchase that will just cost you money.
 In the end, they are investments.
 Like solar panels and some other green technology you might get for your home, electric fireplaces can actually save you so much money on your heating bill that it covers the initial cost of the fireplace over time.
-After the savings have covered your initial cost, all of the additional savings from that point on are pure profit.
+After the savings have covered your initial cost, all the additional savings from that point on are pure profit.

-- Heat Production – Anyone who thinks electric fireplaces can’t produce good heat, have never been around a quality electric fireplace.
+- Heat Production – Anyone who thinks electric fireplaces can’t produce good heat has never been around a quality electric fireplace.
 With electric fireplaces that house an infrared quartz heating element, a good fireplace can provide more than enough supplemental heat for 1000 square feet.
 Does your home have a lot of square feet divided into several rooms?
 Get multiple fireplaces and only use them when in those rooms.

 - Don’t Get Up – With the included smartphone app or remote control, you don’t have to get off the couch if you want to change the thermostat.
 With the app on your phone, you can even change the heat settings from another room so that it is already warming the room for you when you get there.

-Unfortunately, there isn’t a single answer that can be applied to all electric fireplaces.
-Instead, let’s talk about a few different types of these fireplaces and what that means for the weight they can hold.
+Unfortunately, there isn’t a single answer for all electric fireplace mantels.
+Instead, let’s talk about a few different types of electric fireplaces and what that means for the weight they can hold.
 We’ll also give a few general tips when placing items on your fireplace.
-In the end, if you’re still unsure, contact the manufacturer of the fireplace to find out how much weight that specific unit can hold.
+In the end, if you’re still unsure, contact the fireplace manufacturer to find out how much weight an electric fireplace mantel can hold.